Skip to main content

 Examples

-• Proportion of programme budget allocated to direct programme activities versus overhead
+• Proportion of program budget allocated to direct program activities versus overhead

 • Cost per beneficiary achieving intended outcome compared to alternative approaches

-• Ratio of programme costs to outcomes achieved
+• Ratio of program costs to outcomes achieved

 Related Topics